Long Island History: How Did We Get Here?

 Relating history can take more than one approach.
 The Long Island: How Did We Get Here? project is intended to advance public understanding of Long Island’s history as it relates to understanding the origins of our multi-layered system of local governance and five critically important, interconnected subjects that are central to quality of life issues the Long Island region faces today.
 Rather than seeking to provide a comprehensive history of the region, the approach this project takes is to supply historical context that can inform discussion and debate as it relates to specific public policy concerns that are vital to the Island's well-being.

-Our intent is for this information to inform public forums and seminars, and elevate the public discourse on the topics of concern to Long Island.
+Our intent is for this information to inform public forums and seminars, and elevate the public discourse on topics of concern to Long Island.

 To effectively address challenges facing our region today, we step back and first take an unflinching look at the lessons from history, by asking ourselves, Long Island: How Did We Get Here?
 This pioneering initiative seeks to reinvigorate the study of our regional history by infusing its lessons into the realm of public policy on Long Island.